matter-labs/zksync-lite-docs/docs/faq/deposit-transfer-withdraw.md

 <!-- imaget3 -->

 4. Select the token to transfer and enter the amount.
+- If this is your first transaction on zkSync you will see the Account Activation Fee.
    - **The Account Activation is a one-time fee to register your account with zkSync.
 You will only need to pay this on your first transaction with zkSync.**
 - Before transferring, you can change the fee token.
-*Transfers in zkSync support "gasless meta-transactions", allowing users to pay transaction fees in the token being transferred.*
+  - *Transfers in zkSync support "gasless meta-transactions", allowing users to pay transaction fees in the token being transferred.*

 <!-- imaget4 -->